-The University of Arizona College of Medicine - Phoenix uses a web-based scheduling system, OASIS.
+COM-P uses a web-based scheduling system, OASIS.
 OASIS maintains site information, student schedules, course catalog, and various other details that are pertinent to the clinical rotations.
 OASIS has detailed, up to the minute course information and allows students to request schedule changes.
 All students will use this resource for any scheduling purpose throughout their 3rd and 4th year of clinical rotations.
-Oasis can be accessed on the web address: OASIS myTIPreport Formative Assessment Application myTIPreport is an application (app) used by The University of Arizona College of Medicine - Phoenix to collect formative assessments and EOR student self-assessment/reflection for the clerkship rotations. myTIPreport can be accessed via the app and at the web address: myTIPreport assessments can be reviewed in myTIPreport.
+OASIS can be accessed on the web address: OASIS myTIPreport Formative Assessment Application myTIPreport is an application (app) used by COM-P to collect formative assessments and EOR student self-assessment/reflection for the clerkship rotations. myTIPreport can be accessed via the app and at the web address: myTIPreport

 Formative assessments are collected via myTIPreport, and automatic emails are sent to faculty, fellows, or residents with instructions and reminders to complete.
-A list of pending and completed
+A list of pending and completed assessments can be reviewed in myTIPreport.